Table of Contents

 We all know that iTunes has an enormous music database.
 But the iTunes API’s real differentiator is the storefront.
-The iTunes API accesses the iTune Store’s database, which lets you filter media by store country, availability and prices.
+The iTunes API accesses the iTunes Store’s database, which lets you filter media by store country, availability, and prices.
 While the API doesn’t have any popularity statistics, it provides pricing information from the iTunes Store.

 Unlike other APIs on this list, the iTunes API doesn’t require a key.
 Just head to the iTunes API functions page to start testing calls!

 The best use cases for the iTunes API are…